kevinmeredith/http4s-book/ch1.md

 # 1. What is `http4s`?

-The library's [docs](https://http4s.org/v0.21/service/) begin its discussions of a Web Service with:
+The library's [docs](https://http4s.org/v0.21/service/) begins its introduction of a Web Service with:

-> An HttpRoutes[F] is a simple alias for Kleisli[OptionT[F, *], Request, Response].
+> An HttpRoutes[F] is a simple alias for Kleisli[OptionT[IO, *], Request, Response].
 If that’s meaningful to you,
 > great.
 If not, don’t panic: Kleisli is just a convenient wrapper around a Request => F[Response], and F is an
 > effectful operation.

-A well-known Scala/FP Developer critically commented on [Twitter](https://twitter.com/hmemcpy/status/1215198123502571521):
+A Scala/FP Developer critically commented on [Twitter](https://twitter.com/hmemcpy/status/1215198123502571521):

 > This does not belong anywhere near getting started.